Komodo/komodo-website/src/pages/blog/2014-07/best-coding-fonts.html.md

 Ubuntu Sans Mono is a bit different, it tends to feel more condensed and has the distinct slanted design the Ubuntu fonts are "known" for.
-I find it a pleasing design but it feels more appropriate for logo's than for large blocks of text or code, it feels like it's trying to proove something rather than just "be a font".
+I find it a pleasing design but it feels more appropriate for logo's than for large blocks of text or code, it feels like it's trying to prove something rather than just "be a font".

 I had to significantly increase the font size and line spacing for the font to render properly for me, after that it was quite enjoyable but in the end just